 Factory Bars – some vehicles have a factory-installed permanent roof rack.

 When you are installing roof bars to your vehicle, make sure to attach the bars correctly and refer to your vehicle’s owner’s manual.

 A roof rack is a metal frame that is fixed on top of a car and used for carrying large objects.
-These are less common on vehicle but provide more space and strength for carrying loads on your car’s roof.
+These are less common on vehicles but provide more space and strength for carrying loads on your car’s roof.

-Roof rack fix to the roof of a vehicle in the same way as roof bars but come as one large framework, meaning they normally need two strong adults to fit, otherwise you might end up with scratches across your roof’s paintwork.
+Roof racks fix to the roof of a vehicle in the same way as roof bars but come as one large framework, meaning they normally need two strong adults to fit, otherwise you might end up with scratches across your roof’s paintwork.

 A great online company that offers lots of roof racks and bars for any vehicle – The Roof Box Company.